AlexHandy1/personal-website-minimal/README.md

 Code for personal website built using R blogdown package and Hugo and hosted on Netlify.

-###To-do list
+### To-do list

 - Update "About" page
+- Review SSL certificate issue
 - Make footer element responsive on mobile
 - Create introductory blog post and add page for "Blog" in page links